dalaoshe/React-Multi-Cropper/README.md

 npm start
 ```

-Either, you can run our build.sh to create the demo app
+Either, you skip all the steps before and can run our build.sh to create the demo app
 ```
 ./build.sh
 cd ~/multi-react-cropper